A 92-year-old customer recently drove in a panic to her local U.S. Bank branch in La Grande, Oregon.

 Normally it takes only about three questions before customers' fear eases and they think more clearly about what just happened to them, she said.

 "The electronic movement of money is the first set of red flags," Candlish said.
-"If an elderly person asks for Western Union or wire transfers, see if the location of the wire makes sense.
+"If an elderly person asks for a wire transfer, see if the location of the wire makes sense.
 And ask them, 'Do you feel safe?
 Do you know who you are speaking to on the phone?'"

 The National Council on Aging reports that elder financial abuse and fraud costs older Americans $36.5 billion a year, which is why U.S. Bank works to draw attention to the problem during Elder Financial Exploitation Awareness Month in June, and all year-round.